 This listing includes all lawyers admitted to practice by the Supreme Court of Missouri who are in good standing.
 Inactive lawyers who are in good standing with the Supreme Court of Missouri but are not eligible to practice law in Missouri are also listed.
 Your name is included automatically; no action on your part is required to include your name on the listing.
 If the Supreme Court changes the status of a lawyer to anything other than "Good Standing," the lawyer´s information disappears immediately from the Official Missouri Directory of Lawyers.

 Information available to the public through the Official Missouri Directory of Lawyers is limited to name, bar number, date of admission, and the city, state and zip code listed in each lawyer's "official address" within The Missouri Bar member's profile.

 The Official Missouri Directory of Lawyers does not include any additional identifying information, such as street address or telephone number.
 (Lawyers who wish to provide the public with additional information should sign up for LawyerSearch).

 What is meant by the term "Official Address"?

 Careful consideration should be given to the selection of one´s official address.
-For example, if a prosecuting attorney decides that he or she wishes to receive bar publications at home rather than at an office, it may seem convenient to list a home address as the official address.
+For example, if a member decides that he or she wishes to receive bar publications at home rather than at an office, it may seem convenient to list a home address as the official address.
 However, it is important to remember that this address - as one´s "official address" - is available to the public, including prisoners.

 What is the official address used for?